AndrewQuinn2020/ieee-w2020/README.md

     - Perform a Bluetooth sweep.
     - Upload the MAC addresses you see to ThingSpeak, along with a timestamp.

-# How to flash our code to your ESP32 from the Arduino IDE
+# How to flash our code to your ESP32 from the Arduino IDEr

 This assumes you have already made copy of the code where you **gave it the WiFi crededentials and ThingSpeak API keys for _your_ situation**.
 If you haven't done that yet, do that first.